 Dr. Faraz Vahid Shahidi is an associate scientist at the Institute for Work & Health.
 He is also an assistant professor in the Dalla Lana School of Public Health at the University of Toronto.

 Shahidi has a PhD in social and behavioural health sciences from the University of Toronto and an MPhil in comparative social policy from the University of Oxford.
-Prior to his current position, he was a post-doctoral fellow at the Institute for Work & Health.
+Prior to his current position, he was a post-doctoral researcher at the Institute for Work & Health.

 “Work is integral to virtually every aspect of our lives.
 Work is also a major driver of social inequality in our society.
 Policies that improve the availability and quality of employment are therefore key to improving population health and reducing health inequalities.
 With this in mind, my research aims to better understand the role of work as a social determinant of health.” – Dr. Faraz Shahidi